Prevent Mud Fever with 5 Easy Ideas

 This case of mud fever is on the way to full healing.

-- Mud fever is usually a bacterial infection of the skin around the pastern and fetlock, although some cases extend up the leg.
-There may be a secondary fungal component, too.
+- Mud fever is usually a bacterial infection of the skin around the pastern and fetlock, although some severe cases extend up the lower limb.
+There may be a secondary fungal infection, too.

-- When these microbes have warmth, moisture, and a horse’s delicate skin, mud fever can happen.
+- When these microbes – the bacteria and fungus – have warmth, moisture, and a horse’s delicate skin, mud fever can happen.
 It can be itchy, and you will see scabby skin, usually with some hair loss.
-These lesions love to spread, and can even lead to cellulitis and lymphangitis.
+These lesions love to spread and can even lead to cellulitis and lymphangitis.

 - Other EPD causes include liver problems, mites, allergies, and sunlight.
 You are not always dealing with bacteria and microbes.